 Some extreme-density supercomputers, such as the Cray-2 and Cray T90, use large liquid-to-chilled heat exchangers for heat removal.
 In this case, the fluid used must have sufficiently low electrical conductivity so as not to interfere with the normal operation of the computer.
 If the fluid is somewhat electrically conductive, it may be necessary to insulate certain parts of components susceptible to electromagnetic interference, such as the CPU.
 For these reasons, dielectric fluid is preferred.

 Is Immersion Cooling the Same as Water Cooling?

-With Immersion Cooling the heat is transferred directly from the heat source to the working fluid.
-In "watercooling" the working fluid is potentially harmful to electronics and thus flows through a sealed loop isolated from the heat source.
-A watertight waterblock is used to indirectly transfer the heat from the heat source to the working fluid.
+In water cooling, the liquid is potentially harmful to electronics and thus flows through a sealed loop isolated from the heat source.
+A watertight water block is used to indirectly transfer the heat from the heat source to the working fluid.